Han-Ding/CMT-122-Machine-Learning-for-NLP-Core-Coursework-1/README.md

 - **nltk**: A common library for natural language processing, containing a rich set of tools and datasets.

+- **StandardScaler**: Improving the convergence performance of logistic regression models. 'from sklearn.preprocessing'

 ---

 ## _**Second step: Load dataset**._